City nature challenge 2025: Toronto and GTA

 1. OBSERVE LOCAL WILDLIFE

-Safely explore nature on trails or from wherever you are in the GTA by finding wild species close to home.
+Explore nature from wherever you are in the GTA by finding wild species close to home.
 Even watching birds from your window is helpful!
-Take a picture or record a sound of what you find using a camera and upload it to iNaturalist (must be 13+ to make an account).
-Be sure to note the location.

 Yellow-rumped Warbler